-For the year under review, the Board had declared a single tier interim dividend of 7% per share of 20 sen for the financial year ended 31 December 2014 of which payment was made on 5 January 2015.
-The entitlement date was fixed on 22 December 2014.
+For the year under review, the Board had declared a single tier interim dividend of 1.4 sen for every share for the financial year ended 31 December 2015 of which the entitlement date was on 18 December 2015.
+The payment was made on 8 January 2016.